ZJTAN97/learning_typescript/README.md

 <br>
 <br>

-# Mixins
+# :snowflake: Mixins :snowflake:

 -   Mixins are special classes that contain a combination of methods that can be used by other classes.
 -   Mixins promote code reusability and help you avoid limitations associated with multiple inheritance.
 -   Common use cases include: Handling multiple class extension

 <br>
 <br>

-# Type Casting & Type Assertions in TypeScript
+# :snowflake: Type Casting & Type Assertions in TypeScript :snowflake:

 -   Type assertions helps you to force types when you are not in control of them.
 -   Type casting help convert types and provide consistent (expected) results

 Assert Type Example (2 ways)